By using this site, you agree to the use of cookies.

 Eji

-Guard-soldiers guarding the boxes in which the offerings to the deities are kept.
+Soldiers usually entrusted with guarding the Imperial Court, tasked with protecting the chests in which the offerings to the deities are kept during the procession.

 Kebiishi-no-Joh